Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse

 Fig. \ref{fig:RGBcompilation_noResidual} shows a handful of examples for which the \textsc{ProFuse} model results in little residual flux, largely due to the lack of visual substructures within the galaxies (seen in the right-most column of the figure).
 Because these galaxies are smaller on the sky, the lower effective resolution likely smooths over any substructure in the galaxies, making them easier to model.

 Structure types that have not been explicitly modelled in this work include components such as bars and spiral arms.
-Galaxies that very strongly have bar features are shown in Fig. \ref{fig:RGBcompilation_bars}.
-Here, it is clear in the right column that there is a notable portion of the galaxy light that has not been well-modelled by \textsc{ProFuse}.
+Galaxies that have very strong bar features are shown in Fig. \ref{fig:RGBcompilation_bars}.
+Here, it is clear in the right column that there is a notable portion of the galaxy light that has not been well modelled by \textsc{ProFuse}.
 In particular, the bar is clearly visible in the residual images, and the red colour is dramatically different from the blue spiral arms, hinting at very distinct stellar populations within these structures.
-While we find that the total SED of the galaxy is still well-approximated on average by \textsc{ProFuse} (and hence the global properties are not likely to be dramatically affected), the 2D model is non-optimal.
+While we find that the total SED of the galaxy is still well approximated on average by \textsc{ProFuse} (and hence the global properties are not likely to be dramatically affected), the 2D model is non-optimal.
 It has been shown by \citet{erwin2021} that a classical bulge plus disk decomposition of a barred galaxy can overestimate the spheroid components by factor of 4-100.